 I trained as a therapist in Toronto for six years at The Centre for Training in Psychotherapy (CTP).
 I'm also a member of the Canadian Association for Psychodynamic Therapists, and of the Ontario College of Psychotherapists.

-I have been practicing as a therapist in Toronto since 2009.
+I have been practicing as a therapist since 2009.
 I work with a wide variety of people.
-Common issues include self-discovery, anxiety, depression, panic attacks, intrusive thoughts, relationships, stress, and creativity.
+Common issues include self-discovery, anxiety, depression, trauma, panic attacks, intrusive thoughts, relationships, stress, and creativity.
+My clients have been my some of my best teachers.

 While some individual realizations can be arrived at quickly, therapy in general is a process that takes time.
 The good news is that results last.